grasspacad07/grasspsqlsprintfile/README.md

 * Pay attention to the recurring patterns — CTE + window function, conditional aggregation, LEFT JOIN for completeness — these show up again and again in interviews.

-Got through each and every question and practice along these 30 Advanced Real Business SQL Questions based on fictional fast food chain dataset "SuperFastFood Global (SFF-G)".
+Go through each and every question and practice along these 30 Advanced Real Business SQL Questions based on fictional fast food chain dataset "SuperFastFood Global (SFF-G)".
 This helps you to attend any SQL interview with confidence.